Sanofi (SAN) Stock Analysis

 What does Sanofi do?

-What are Sanofi's main business segments?
+What are Sanofi's main risks?

 Research SAN with AI in seconds